sdarlington/sdarlington.github.io/content/posts/2023-03-24-how-not-to-be-wrong.md

     - review
 ---

-<span style="font-size: revert;">“</span>[How not to be wrong: The art of changing your mind](https://amzn.to/422RJ2t)<span style="font-size: revert;">” is a follow-up to James O’Brien’s earlier book, “</span>[How to be right](/blog/how-to-be-right.html)<span style="font-size: revert;">.”
-The idea this time is that he walks through a number of areas where he has been wrong in the past and has changed his mind.</span>
+“[How not to be wrong: The art of changing your mind](https://amzn.to/422RJ2t)” [affiliate link] is a follow-up to James O’Brien’s earlier book, “[How to be right](/blog/how-to-be-right.html)” The idea this time is that he walks through a number of areas where he has been wrong in the past and has changed his mind.

 It’s such a simple concept, but, as a society, we have difficulty doing exactly that.
 Politicians are criticised for doing the wrong thing and then again for doing a u-turn.
 Tribal loyalty means that people won’t change their minds if that would mean agreeing with “the enemy.”
-I’m not putting myself above this<sup>[1](#fn1-16568 "see footnote")</sup>, sadly, and neither does O’Brien.
+I’m not putting myself above this[^1], sadly, and neither does O’Brien.

 He explores a wide range of subjects, from corporal punishment in schools, to stop and search, tattoos, fat-shaming and trans rights.
 For some subjects, he admits he was wrong, others we discover that it’s [all a bit more complicated than that](/blog/reading-2016.html), and that, perhaps, anyone with absolute certainty is missing something.
 We’d be better off as a society if people were willing to say “I don’t know” more often.